 For example, if we want to determine the number of men with incomes greater than or equal to 50,000, the formula is:

-The symbol & is needed to link the logical operator and the cell reference.
-Without this symbol, the criterion can't be understand.
+The & symbol is needed to link the logical operator and the cell reference.
+Without this symbol, the criterion can't be understood.

 If you use the cell reference, your formula is:

 Select a data range